Vijayanth-Reddy-K/Simpletask-Modifications/Notes on Simpletask and Lua.md

 >
 > Like indices, the values of table fields can be of any type.
 In particular, because functions are first-class values, table fields can contain functions.
 Thus tables can also carry methods.

-That is, unlike MATLAB, where an array `A` can only have numerical indices, in lua, arrays can have any index, string or number.
+That is, unlike MATLAB, where an array can only have numerical indices, in lua, tables can have any index - string or number.
+A table can be thought of as a combination of a structure and a cell array from Matlab.
 So, for instance, these are all valid assignments:

 ```lua
 A = {}        -- Empty Table